denoland/docs/runtime/manual/basics/modules/integrity_checking.md

 The `--frozen` (alias `--frozen-lockfile`) flag causes Deno to error whenever an attempt to update the lockfile is made.
-You can also enable the same behavior by specifying the following configuration in your `deno.json` file:
+You can also enable the same behavior by specifying the following configuration in your `deno.json` file instead:

 ```json
 {